 Ashley Madison is a famous data breach.
 Its investigations were carried out by the Australian and Canadian privacy commissioner.
 The hack resulted in the online publishing of data of millions of users of the site.
 This includes many government officials as well.
 The breach consists of personal information that includes email accounts and credit card numbers.
-The investigations after the breach raised the questions on the data handling of users data and not following standard information security practices.
-The hacker’s group named Impact Team threaten to release the data and demanded to disband the site
+The investigations after the breach raised the questions on the data handling of users’ data and not following standard information security practices.
+The hacker’s group named Impact Team threatened to release the data and demanded to disband the site

 Wanna cry is one of the deadliest and famous ransomware attacks that infected millions of systems spanning users, private and government systems.
-A strong malware exploiting the windows SMB vulnerability that was initially discovered by the NSA.
+A robust malware is exploiting the windows SMB vulnerability that was initially discovered by the NSA.
 This programmed widely spread across various healthcare and other networks.
 Once reached a system, it encrypts all the hard disk and renders the system useless unless the ransom of $300 is paid though Microsoft launched a patch earlier that was never applied at such a large scale anywhere .

 In March 2018, a widespread hack in the US was carried out by a group of Iranian hackers that lead to penetration of 144 US universities, 176 universities in 21 other countries, 47 private companies and others.
-Using the spear phishing, the attackers were able to trick university professors letting the attackers compromise their accounts and gaining data.
+Using the spear-phishing, the attackers were able to trick university professors letting the attackers compromise their accounts and gaining data.
 Hackers stole 31 TB of data and $3 billion Intellectual property loss

 A hacking campaign from Russia launched a new malware affecting 500,000 routers.
 The malware named VPNFilter created a botnet from the affected devices and could cause tamper with the web activity and data going through the routers.
 This malware can be used in spam campaigns and targeted attacks.
 The LEA has been working on to quarantine routers and analyze the malware impacts.